Billy McFarland: Post-incarceration

 In October 2022, McFarland teased in a video on TikTok and YouTube Shorts that he was planning a new business venture called "PYRT", with more details to be announced in November 2022.
 In an interview with Vanity Fair he described it as "virtual immersive decentralized reality".
 The magazine described it as "Fyre Festival Lite, without the capacity issues".
 The Government of the Bahamas responded to speculation PYRT may hold events in the country by stating they consider him a "fugitive" and would not endorse any event associated with McFarland.

 A civil suit was filed against McFarland by Jonathan Taylor in October 2023.
 Taylor, who met McFarland in prison, claims that McFarland and his partner Michael Falb agreed to give him one-third equity in PYRT Technologies for a $740,000 investment, but failed to either grant the equity or return the investment.

-McFarland was involved with getting hip hop artists to endorse Donald Trump's 2024 campaign for Presidency.
+McFarland was involved with getting hip hop artists to endorse Donald Trump's 2024 presidential campaign.

 Fyre Festival II

 In April 2023, McFarland announced via Twitter that "Fyre Festival II is finally happening".
 In August 2023, McFarland announced on TikTok that the "first 100" tickets for Fyre II were on sale for $499, despite no venue, date, or musical acts.
 Nevertheless, according to McFarland, the tickets sold out.

 Fyre Festival II was "scheduled" for May 30, 2025 to June 2, 2025, on Isla Mujeres in Quintana Roo, Mexico.
 However, the Isla Mujeres municipal government said in a February 2025 statement that no festival permits had been requested or approved.
-An investigation by the New York Times found that the GPS coordinates for the festival pointed to a landless location in the ocean, off the coast of Cancun.
+An investigation by The New York Times found that the GPS coordinates for the festival pointed to a landless location in the ocean, off the coast of Cancun.
 "Skepticism would not be out of place", noted the Times.
 The "Allegedly Real Tickets", according to Rolling Stone, ranged from $1,400 to $1.1 million each.

 In mid-April 2025, Fyre Festival II was postponed indefinitely, and a week later McFarland said the Fyre brand was for sale, being "bigger than what I'm able to lead on my own".
 In July, McFarland auctioned the Fyre brand on eBay, and expressed disappointment at its "low" sale price of $245,300.

+PHNX Festival

+In December 2025, McFarland organized and hosted PHNX (pronounced "Phoenix"), a music and adventure festival held on Utila, one of the Bay Islands off the coast of Honduras.
+The main event spanned two days, with December 6 at Diamond Cay and December 7 at Coral View Beach Resort, drawing dozens or possibly hundreds of attendees with headliner French Montana, and other performers including Slim Jxmmi and Bobby Shmurda.
+General admission tickets were priced at $599, with artist VIP passes reaching up to $140,000 for a private round-trip flight from Miami.
+The event was also streamed live online, with McFarland's technology platform allowing virtual attendees to interact with and influence elements of the real-world festival.